A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 1. HSAs offer a triple tax advantage

-The HSA is a rare breed in terms of tax-advantaged accounts:
+The HSA is a rare breed in terms of tax-advantaged accounts:4

 • The money you put into your HSA is pre-tax (the IRS limits how much you can contribute).

-• While the money is in your HSA, there’s no tax on investment gains or interest earned in the account.
+• While the money is in your HSA, there's no tax on investment gains (yes, your HSA funds can be invested)5 or interest earned in the account.

 • And then when you withdraw the money, it's still tax-free – as long as you use it to pay for qualified medical expenses.

-In 2024, the maximum amount you can contribute to an HSA is $4,150 if your HDHP covers just yourself, or $8,300 if your HDHP covers at least one additional family member.3 The HSA contribution limits for 2025 will be $4,300 for someone with self-only HDHP coverage, and $8,550 for someone with family HDHP coverage.4
+In 2025, the maximum amount you can contribute to an HSA is $4,300 if your HDHP covers just yourself, or $8,550 if your HDHP covers at least one additional family member6 (you have until April 15, 2026 to make your 2025 HSA contributions).
+The HSA contribution limits for 2026 are $4,400 for someone with self-only HDHP coverage, and $8,750 for someone with family HDHP coverage.7

 Contributing to your HSA reduces your ACA-specific modified adjusted gross income, which is important to keep in mind if you’re buying your own coverage in the health insurance Marketplace/exchange.
-The higher your ACA-specific MAGI, the smaller your premium subsidy will be (normally, there’s an income cap for subsidy eligibility, equal to 400% of the poverty level; that’s been eliminated through 2025, as a result of the American Rescue Plan and Inflation Reduction Act).
+The higher your ACA-specific MAGI, the smaller your premium subsidy will be (normally, there's an income cap for subsidy eligibility, equal to 400% of the poverty level; that's been eliminated through 2025, as a result of the American Rescue Plan and Inflation Reduction Act, but will return in 2026 unless Congress extends the subsidy enhancements that are scheduled to expire at the end of 2025).
 You might find that an HSA contribution makes you eligible for a larger premium subsidy.
 Here’s more about how this works.

 2. Paying medical expenses with pre-tax dollars

-If you don’t have an HSA, you can only deduct medical expenses by itemizing your deductions on your tax return.
-And even if you itemize, you can only deduct medical expenses that are in excess of 7.5% of your income.
+If you don't have an HSA (or an FSA or HRA that allows you to use pre-tax dollars for medical costs), you can only deduct medical expenses by itemizing your deductions on your tax return.
+And even if you itemize, you can only deduct medical expenses that are in excess of 7.5% of your income.9

 3. Your HSA can be a backup retirement account